TheAttentionSeeker5050/project-wellness/Readme.md

 **Remember:** Gratitude is key to happiness.

 ## Installation
-Refer to the azure documentation
+Refer to the azure documentation.
-Also you may need to make use of local settings
+Also you may need to make use of local.settings.json:

 ```json
 {